andylizf/MyCV/resume.typ

 )

 #resume-item[
-  - Co-authored a paper (in submission) introducing _TREC_, a convolution method to eliminate transient redundancy in CNNs
+  - Co-authored a paper (in submission) introducing _TREC_, a convolution method to eliminate transient redundancy in CNNs.
-  - Optimized forward and backward propagation for efficiency while maintaining accuracy, integrated as a PyTorch extension ]
+  - Optimized forward and backward propagation for efficiency while maintaining accuracy, integrated as a PyTorch extension.
+]

 #resume-entry(